-Doing this will have Dreamweaver resend the information site information to BrowserLab and new screenshots will then be taken.
+Dreamweaver will resend the information site information to BrowserLab, and new screenshots will then be taken.

-In the upper right hand corner of the BrowserLab window, there is a delay option which provides users the ability to prolong the timeframe before BrowserLab takes a snapshot of the page.
-This ensures that items such as AJAX widgets or complicated CSS have a chance to load.
+In the upper right-hand corner of the BrowserLab window, there is a delay option that allows users to prolong the timeframe before BrowserLab takes a snapshot of the page.
+It ensures that items such as AJAX widgets or complicated CSS have a chance to load.

 Other notable features of Adobe BrowserLab include:

 - Ruler Guide - allows users to see how elements on their webpage align and size up in designated browsers.
-This feature can be activated under the View > Show Rulers.
+Users can activate it through the View > Show Rulers.

 - 2Up - allows users to preview their site in browsers simultaneously.
 This view allows the use of other tools such as Ruler Guide and Onion Skin.

 - Onion Skin - allows users to overlay the designated browser previews from 2Up atop one another to display the slight differences between the two previews.
-This allows for fine-tuning of object placement and text.
+This feature enables the fine-tuning of object placement and text.

 Dreamweaver is a popular program for creating websites and applications from Adobe.
 It supports HTML5, CSS3, PHP, FTP, jQuery, and more, and works with HostGator web hosting.